Byron Sigcho-Lopez: Early life and education

 Sigcho-Lopez was born and raised in Quito, Ecuador.
 Sigcho-Lopez earned a bachelor's degree from Cumberland University in Tennessee, and a Master's from the University of Illinois at Chicago.

+Sigcho has reportedly had addiction issues since 2007 - which lead to his first divorce.

 Political career

 Sigcho-Lopez unsuccessfully challenged Danny Solis in the 2015 Chicago 25th Ward aldermanic election.

 In 2019, Sigcho-Lopez was elected to succeed outgoing 25th Ward alderman Danny Solis.

 On April 10, 2019, prior to being sworn in, Sigcho-Lopez joined six other newly elected members of the City Council in protesting against the approval of tax increment financing for the Lincoln Yards and The 78 real estate developments.

 Sigcho-Lopez assumed office May 20, 2019.

 On June 12, 2019, Sigcho-Lopez demanded a review of all permits and licenses approved by disgraced former Alderman Danny Solis.

 In November 2019, Sigcho-Lopez was one of eleven aldermen to vote against Mayor Lori Lightfoot's first budget.
 He joined all five other members of the Socialist Caucus in signing a letter to Lightfoot which criticized her budget for "an over-reliance on property taxes" and "regressive funding models" that are "burdensome to our working-class citizens, while giving the wealthy and large corporations a pass."
 Sigcho-Lopez, over the course of Lightfoot's mayoralty, would be regarded to be a vocal critic of hers.

+In February 2024, Sigcho-Lopez filed a defamation lawsuit against Aida Flores, whom he defeated in the 2023 aldermanic election, over social media posts stating that he had failed to allocate the ward's annual infrastructure funds.
+In October 2024, Cook County Circuit Judge Jerry Esrig dismissed the suit with prejudice, ruling that the statements did not meet the legal standard for defamation even if false.
+Esrig separately declined to find that the suit qualified as a Strategic Lawsuit Against Public Participation.